Kgaur431/DSA_Supereme/README.md

 **If any element of array/matrix etc. is contributing multiple times in the ans, then ans = Σ Contribution of all elements (we write like this majority times)**

-The Main idea of this technique is **If there is any situtation, in which one element is being used multiple times in the ans, then for every element find the contribution & add to get the answer**
+The Main idea of this technique is **If there is any situation, in which one element is being used multiple times in the ans, then for every element find the contribution & add to get the answer**
 ```
         A = [8  6  5]                      O/p